dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/about-core-connections.md

 ### Source freshness
 You can measure source freshness using the warehouse metadata tables when the adapter supports it.
 This allows for calculating source freshness without using the `loaded_at` field and without querying the table directly.
 This is faster and more flexible.
 You can override this with the `loaded_at` field in the model config.
 If the adapter doesn't support this, you can still use the `loaded_at` field.
 You can measure source freshness using the metadata when the adapter supports it.
 This allows for calculating source freshness without using the `loaded_at` field and without querying the table directly.
-This is faster and more flexible.
+This is faster and more flexible (though it might be inaccurate at times).
 You can override this with the `loaded_at` field in the model config.
 If the adapter doesn't support this, you can still use the `loaded_at` field.

 </VersionBlock>